 The history of who invented kalarippayattu Kerala goes like this, thousands of years ago, a great warrior and guru named ‘Parashurama who is said to be the 6th avatar of Vishnu, learned the art of battle from lord Shiva and taught it to the foremost and original settlers of Kerala after bringing the land of Kerala from under the ocean beds.
 There are also songs and Vedas in Malayalam that praise the greatness of Parashurama for creating the land of Kerala and for establishing 1008 kalaris and almost 21 gurus who teach the art of kalarippayattu which is the art of combat.

 If you watch closely, the movements of kalarippayattu, Kerala will look almost familiar.
 It’s because those movements were modified from the habitat of animal attacks.
-Several poses of kalaripayattu are also named after certain animals.
+They also named several poses of kalaripayattu after certain animals.
 There are eight animal postures called ‘ashta vadivu’

 The kalarippayattu became more developed during the 9th century as the soldiers practised this technique for defence purposes of Kerala borders and the king.
 But it became the peak of glory during the 11th and 12th century CE during the 100-year war (300BC-1279AD) between the Cheras, Cholas, and the Pandiyas.